rehabas/Algorithms-Data-Structure/README.md

 # Algorithms-Data-Structure

-## What is "Algorithms"?

-- Steps to solve the problem.

-- A finite set of instructions which are being carried in a specific order to perform the specific task.
-It is not the complete program or code; it is just a solution (logic) of a problem, which can be represented either as an informal description using a Flowchart or Pseudocode.

 ## What is "Data-Structure"?

 A way to store and organize data in memory in a specific structure so that it can be used efficiently.